helium/HIP/0009-non-helium-hotspots.md

                       |      |
                       +------+

-There exists no possible way to ensure that these hotspots do not form part of a virtual network, since they can easily fake locations and RF coverage and verify each other via the existing PoC mechanism.
+Since it is possible for RF data to be fabricated - there is no way to verify that data was sent via RF once it has been demodulated - the network does not know whether these Hotspots are part of a virtual network, or whether they are physically deployed at their claimed locations.

-To correctly identify whether the above network is legitimate, we have the option of introducing a Helium (or authorized 3rd party reseller) hotspot in the network and learning more about the behavior of each hotspot.
-Only the real hotspots can successfully participate with eventual PoC challenges involving the Helium hotspots.
+To correctly identify whether the above network is legitimate, we can introduce a Helium Inc (or authorized 3rd party reseller) 'trusted' Hotspot into the network and learn more about the behavior of the Hotspots A-F. Only real Hotspots will be able to successfully participate in PoC challenges involving the trusted Hotspot.

-Reimagining the above network with the introduction of a helium hotspot, consider the updated graph below:
+Reimagining the above network with the introduction of a trusted Hotspot, consider the below:

                      +------+